scramjetorg/transform-hub/README.md

 ## "Hello Alice" sample :wave:

-The sample will work only if you have properly configured your environment,installed hub and build all the packages.
+The sample will work only if you have properly configured your environment, installed hub and build all the packages.
-By this time you should already have the environment configured and set by going through the [#Installation](#installation-:clamp:) section.
+By this time you should already have all those things done by going through the [#Installation](#installation-:clamp:) section.

 > :bulb: **HINT:** *The following instructions apply to the state of the repository from the `release/0.14`.*